The Graded Classification Conjecture holds for graphs with disjoint cycles: 2-S-NE graphs

-Let $w_i$ be the vertex on the spine of $H_t$ which is at length $i$ from $w_0.$ If the set of $i$-values such that $w_i$ receives an exit has the largest element $k,$ we say that $k$ is the {\em spine length of $E$}.
-The path from $w_k$ to $w_0$ is the {\em spine of $E$.} In the example above, $k=k_t=2.$ Some of the following examples exhibit graphs with $k<k_t.$
+Let $w_i$ be the vertex on the spine of $H_t$ which is at length $i$ from $w_0.$ If the set of $i$-values such that $w_i$ receives an exit has the largest element $k,$ we say that $k$ is the {\em spine length of $E$} and the path from $w_k$ to $w_0$ is the {\em spine of $E$}.
+If such largest element does not exist, then $n=0$ necessarily and the tail graph has infinite spine length $k_t=\omega$.
+In this case, we let $k=k_t$ and we let the spine of $E$ be the spine of the tail graph.
 If $m>0$ and $n=0,$ $k$ is necessarily finite.
-If $m=n=0,$ the set of $i$-values such that $w_i$ receives an exit may or many not have the largest element.
-If there is no largest element, we say that the spine of $E$ is of {\em infinite length} (in which case the tail graph also has infinite spine length $k_t=\omega$).
-The left-infinite path passing $w_i$ for every $i\in \omega$ is the {\em spine of $E$.} We exhibit some examples below.
+In the example above, $k=k_t=2.$ Some of the following examples exhibit graphs with $k<k_t$ and some of graphs with $k=k_t=\omega.$

 For a cycle-to-sink direct-exit graph with a spine of length $k$, we define its $c$-to-$d$ {\em connecting matrix} as the $m\times (k+1)$ matrix $[a_{ji}]$ where $a_{ji}$ is the number of edges $v_j$ emits to $w_i.$ It is dependent on the choice of $c\in [c]$ and a different choice of an element of $[c]$ results in a matrix with rows permuted by a cyclic permutation of degree $m$.
 For example, below is an $m=2, n=0$ direct-exit graph with the spine of length $k=3$ and the connecting matrix $ \left[ \right].$